Students' Union elections

 Society/student group elections

 Society/student groups and community groups are led by a committee who work to organise events and bring students together.
 To make sure that everyone has an opportunity to become a committee member, society members can vote on who they prefer.
-Group elections will take place in March.
+Elections have finished for 2020/21.